DMSC-Instrument-Data/loki_bandgem_scripts/README.md

 ## Running the entire conversion

 Use `ConvertData.py` to run the whole conversion, including generating the IDF and detectormap, from mantidpython.
+A path to the folder which contains all run files in the `*.toff` format must be specified.
+The script will output the corresponding `*.nexus` files in a user-defined output folder.
 ConvertData takes the following command line arguments.

 ```
-Convert LOKI Data
+Convert LOKI Data from *.toff files to *.nexus.

 optional arguments:
   -h, --help            show this help message and exit
   -d DATALOCATION, --DataLocation DATALOCATION
                         Location of folder which contains LOKI runs.
 Must be
-                        *.toff files
+                        *.toff files.
   -c COORDINATEFILE, --CoordinateFile COORDINATEFILE
-                        Location of file which contains engineering
+                        Location of coordinate.txt file which contains
-                        coordinates for detector pads
+                        engineering coordinates for detector pads.
   -n [NUMBEROFBANKS], --NumberOfBanks [NUMBEROFBANKS]
-                        The desired number of LOKI panels
+                        The desired number of LOKI panels.
+Defaults to 1.
+  -o [OUTPUTFOLDER], --OutputFolder [OUTPUTFOLDER]
+                        Optional location for converted nexus files.
+Defaults
+                        to the DataLocation
 ```

 Steps:
- 1. cd *PATH_TO_THIS_REPO_ON_YOUR_SYSTEM`
+ 1. cd `PATH_TO_THIS_REPO_ON_YOUR_SYSTEM`
- 2. PATH_TO_MANTID_INSTALL/bin/mantidpython.bat --classic ConvertData.py -d PATH_TO_FOLDER_WITH_RUNS -c coordinate.txt -n 1
+ 2. `PATH_TO_MANTID_INSTALL/bin/mantidpython.bat` --classic ConvertData.py -d `PATH_TO_FOLDER_WITH_RUNS` -c coordinate.txt -n 1 -o `PATH_TO_DESIRED_OUTPUT_FOLDER`
 3. The current data produced by the in-kind group only contains one bank.